-Spiritual leader and scholar, Rabbi Spitz has served as the rabbi of Congregation B’nai Israel since 1988 and is a member of the Rabbinical Assembly Committee of Law and Standards.
-A graduate of The Jewish Theological Seminary and Boston University School of Law, Rabbi Spitz is the author of two books and many articles dealing with spirituality and Jewish law, and has taught the philosophy of Jewish law at the American Jewish University.
+CBI’s spiritual leader, Rabbi Elie Spitz, has served as the rabbi of Congregation B’nai Israel since 1988.
+He is a caring mentor to his congregants, a scholar, and a member of the Rabbinical Assembly Committee of Law and Standards.
+A graduate of The Jewish Theological Seminary and Boston University School of Law, Rabbi Spitz is the author of three books and many articles dealing with spirituality and Jewish law, and has taught the philosophy of Jewish law at the American Jewish University.
 He lives in Tustin, California with his wife, Linda; they are the parents of Joseph, Jonathan and Anna Rose.

 Does the Soul Survive: A Jewish Journey to Belief in Afterlife, Past Lives & Living with Purpose.
 Jewish Lights Publishing, 2000.

 Near-death experiences?
 Past-life regression?
 Reincarnation?
 Are these sorts of things Jewish?

 With a blend of candor, personal questioning, and sharp-eyed scholarship, Rabbi Elie Kaplan Spitz relates his own observations and the firsthand accounts shared with him by others, experiences that helped propel his journey from skeptic to believer that there is life after life.